Wedding Planning Guide

 SAVE THE DATE WORDING & ETIQUETTE

-When to send your save the dates
+When should we send save the dates?

 Mail your save the dates six to eight months before the wedding.
 This will give guests ample time to request days off from work and make travel plans, if needed.
-However, if the wedding falls on a holiday weekend or is a destination wedding, aim to send them nine months to a year in advance.
+However, if the wedding falls on a holiday weekend or is a destination wedding or summer wedding, aim to send them nine months to a year in advance.

 Who gets a save the date?